QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

 where $c\in[-1, 1]$ is a correlation parameter with $c=0$ meaning no correlations, $c=1$ maximal positive correlations and $c=-1$ maximal negative correlations.
 The initial probabilities are $p(\pm)=1/2$.

-This process can be modeled with the help of a two dimensional environment Hilbert space $\mc E$ which will carry the information about the sign of the rotation in the preceding step.
+This process can be modeled with the help of a two-dimensional environment Hilbert space $\mc E$ which will carry the information about the sign of the rotation in the preceding step.
 Let us introduce a new channel acting on both the environment and the system $\tilde\Lambda_\theta = \Phi_\theta*\mr T$, see Fig.~\ref{fig:extchannel}, where:

 and